tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 ## AUTOCORRELOGRAM ##

-The same as for autocorrelation (just change "data_type" to "autocorrelogram").
+The same as for autocorrelation (just change "calc_type" to "autocorrelogram").

 ## SPECTRUM ##